SansegoTek/DFKQuestRunner/README.md

  - <quest>
    - professionHeroes - Comma-separated list of the Ids of the professional heros that you are sending on this quest.
 Make sure the heroes profession matches the quests profession
    - nonProfessionHeroes - Comma-separated list of the Ids of the non-professional heroes that you are sending on this quest.
 Make sure the heroes profession doesn't match the quests profession
+   - professionMaxAttempts - the number of attempts that your professional heroes (e.g. fishers on a fishing quest) should try
+   - nonProfessionMaxAttempts - the number of attempts that your non-professional heroes (e.g. miners on a foraging quest) should try

 useBackupRpc - false to use the Harmony RPC, true to use the POKT RPC when Harmony RPC has issues
 ```

+Note 1: In the Jewel mining quest, for every 15 stamina that your lead miner spends mining it will result in a 10% chance to hit a JEWEL jackpot (unlocking 10 jewel extra).
+This is why the `professionStaminaPerAttempt` and `nonProfessionStaminaPerAttempt` is set to `15` for the Jewel mining quest, even though the 'real' numbers are `10` and `12`.

+Note 2: The `professionMaxAttempts` and `nonProfessionStaminaPerAttempt` for mining quests should always be set to `1` because for higher attempts the smart contract will result in a negative stamina for the questing heroes.

 # Running